 - Pros and cons of each option

 - Reasoning for selecting that course of action

 Body of Paper

-The main portion of the paper should be dedicated to establishing the background and discussing the reasoning behind your policy recommendation.
+The main portion of the paper should be dedicated to establishing the background and discussing the reasoning behind the policy recommendation.
 Students should include all of the basics from the executive summary, but fully elaborate on each point that the paper is making.
 The following is an outline describing what the main body of the paper should include.